EdwinWenink/vimfiles/README.md

 We get more consistency by storing our `vimrc` in this repository *without* a prefix.

 I use [vim-plug](https://github.com/junegunn/vim-plug) for managing external plugins.
-They will be stored in a `plugged/` folder after you open Vim and run `:Plug install`.
+They will be stored in a `plugged/` folder after you open Vim and run `:PlugInstall`.

 ## Organisation